Wolsztyn railway station

 Wolsztyn railway station is a railway station serving the town of Wolsztyn, in the Greater Poland Voivodeship, Poland.
 The station opened on 1 June 1886 and is located on the Sulechów–Luboń koło Poznania railway, Leszno–Zbąszyń railway and the closed Wolsztyn–Zagan railway.
-The train services are operated by Koleje Wielkopolskie.
+The train services are operated by Greater Poland Railways.

 History

 The first building was built in 1886.
 It was completely destroyed on 1 September 1939, and was only fit for demolition.
-A new station was built and opened in 1961.
+A newer station was built and opened in 1961.

 Train services

 The station is served by the following service(s):